 In my experience, many organizations falter when they do not consider the downstream impacts of selecting marketing automation and CRM in tandem.
 Even though they are resources that support different departments and stages of the funnel, they can be the bridge to successful marketing and sales alignment.

 And with your marketing and sales team working closer together to move leads through both funnels, lead velocity can then be realized at a faster pace.

-Just like sales and marketing teams overlap to drive business results, CRM and marketing automation systems also overlap and share similarities.
-At their core, both solutions have the ability to house prospect and customer demographic information, but most marketing automation solutions will charge additional fees based on the size of your database, which typically makes it more cost effective to use CRM.
+Just like sales and marketing teams overlap to drive business results, CRM and marketing automation systems also overlap and share similarities in addition to the differences we’ve reviewed.
+At their core, both solutions have the ability to house prospect and customer demographic information, but most marketing automation solutions will charge additional fees based on the size of your database, which typically makes it more cost-effective to use CRM.
 The big challenge facing an organization using these technologies is maintaining data quality and integrity in both CRM and Marketing Automation software.

 Overcoming Data Quality Challenges

 According to CLIENTSFirst Consulting, 30% of contact data changes every year.
 A contact will move addresses, get a new job, or might even retire, causing the data in both of your systems to become out of date.
 When putting this in a larger context where a company has 200,000 contacts in their CRM, this is potentially 60,000 contacts that end up having inaccurate data every year.

 To combat inaccurate data in both systems, organizations turn to data cleansing projects on an annual or biannual basis.
 However, considering how long this process can take, odds are that by the time the data is scrubbed clean, a segment of those freshly cleaned contacts are already obsolete.